lucastaba/ine410144/exercise_1/SOLUTION.md

 ![800_1p8_acc_2p0](./img/vehicle_signals_800_1p8_acc_2p0_20250820_132424.csv.png)

 *Simulation for fixed mass and COG varying acceleration*

+From the collected results depicted on the images, it is noticeable that the car speed does **NOT** increase linearly with the input acceleration.
+We could expect that twice the input acceleration would make the car get to the same speed twice as fast.
+However, the images shows otherwise.
 ### Detailed Data Collection
 ### Response Time Analysis
 ### Integration Interval Modification